SatanWoo/JSDebugger/README.md

 # JSDebugger

-**JavaScript-Based Debugger For Inspecting Running State Of Your Application**
+**JavaScript-Based Tool For Inspecting Running State Of Your Application**

 > The status of this project is under rapid development and first stable version is currently hold on master

-JSDebugger is a runtime inspecting tool for you to dig into details of your applications.
+JSDebugger is a runtime inspecting tool for you to dig into details of your applications or change application logics dynamically.

 **You have call any Objective-C method at anytime without manually define JSExport!**